mwvgroup/Pitt-Google-Broker/broker/README.md

 #--- The Compute Engine VMs must be assigned to a specific zone.
 # We currently use the same zone for all instances.
 # The default is us-central1-a,
-# but it can controlled explicitly by setting an environment variable
+# but it can controlled explicitly by setting an environment variable.
+# This variable has not been fully implemented in other components of the
+# broker (the zone is hardcoded in some places) yet.
+# Therefore I do not recommend changing this yet.
-export CE_zone=us-central1-a
+# export CE_zone=us-central1-a

 #--- Get the current broker repo/branch and navigate to the setup directory
 git clone https://github.com/mwvgroup/Pitt-Google-Broker